opentensor/developer-docs/docs/bittensor-rel-notes.md

 ## Bittensor SDK 8.2.1

 ### New features and enhancements

+For the below added methods, see [Bittensor SDK](./bt-api-ref.md) reference.

 - Expanded the type registry to include all the available options.
 - Added `Subtensor.register`, `Subtensor.difficulty` methods.